The 42 best restaurants in Guadalajara

 One of the most important parts of this restaurant is the kids’ play area.
 There is a supervisor to make sure everyone is having fun and nobody is fighting.
 Parents can eat a meal in peace while the kids climb and play in a safe environment.
 They are packed to the brim on Sundays as parents order one more Fernet and Coke.

-20. Brick SteakHouse
+24. Brick SteakHouse

-The meat at Brick SteakHouse is excellent but we had some of the best service that I can remember while eating here.
-Our server has exceptional recommendations and an encyclopedic knowledge of the menu.
-I love that they bring out the different cuts of meat to explain what each cut is and which ones have bones and which ones do not.
+The meat at Brick SteakHouse is excellent but we had some of the best service that I can remember while eating out in Guadalajara.
+Our server had exceptional recommendations and an encyclopedic knowledge of the menu.

 Brick was named one of the top 100 steakhouses in the world with good reason.
 They serve one of the best steaks in Mexico.